RamiKrispin/odsc-ai-2025-dmr-workshop/README.md

 # Running LLMs Locally with Docker Model Runner

 Materials for the "Running LLMs Locally with Docker Model Runner" workshop at the [ODSC AI West 2025](https://odsc.ai/) conference.
+This workshop is based on a set of tutorials from the [AIOps Newsletter](https://theaiops.substack.com/).

 The [Docker Model Runner](https://docs.docker.com/ai/model-runner/) (DMR) - a Docker Desktop feature that enables the run of Large Language Models natively with Docker Desktop.